“Captain Ahab was neither my first husband nor my last,” – Sena Jeter Naslund, Ahab’s Wife, or The Star-Gazer

-[GUEST SPEAKING: Looking for a panelist or webinar host? – I MIGHT BE INTERESTED]
+[GUEST SPEAKING: Looking for a panelist or webinar host? – TALK TO ME]

 The book has been called “parasitic fiction” by at least one reviewer over the years (the irony of a San Francisco Chronicle book review calling something parasitic is not lost on me) but it was generally well received, and it’s definitely an entertaining read, at least in my opinion.

 Ahab’s Wife is a woman who is ahead of her time – she’s a progressive of sorts, set against a backdrop of complex characters offering the chance to break out of the usual “woe is me, I’m just a little woman” scenario, and really stretch her (sea) legs.